azerothcore/acore-docker/README.md

 ```

 You will see a list of docker services.
 The worlserver service will have a name that ends with `_ac-worldserver_1`
-Use that name for together with the following command:
+Use that name together with the following command:

 ```Bash
 docker attach <your-service-name>
 ```

-Now you can use the worlserver console to run azerothcore commands, including the "account create".
+Now you can use the worlserver console to run azerothcore commands, including the "account create <user> <password>".

 NOTE: you can detach from a container and leave it running using the CTRL-p CTRL-q key sequence.